OSGConnect/connectbook/start/software/compiling-applications.md

-[title]: - "Compiling Software for OSG Connect"
+[title]: - "Compiling Software to run on the OSPool" [TOC]
-[TOC]

 # Compiling Software for OSG Connect